5 Tips for participating in extracurricular activities

 Ensure that you drop all those activities that take up too much time and won't reflect well on your extracurricular profile.

 Some timely advice:

-But it’s up to you to not buckle under such peer pressure.
-It’s vital that you are passionate about how you utilize your time and participate in awe-inspiring activities.
-By struggling to keep up with the Joneses, you’ll be doing exactly what you set out not to do – you will be disrupting your chances of being accepted at a reputed college.
+But it's up to you not to buckle under such peer pressure.
+You must be passionate about how you utilize your time and participate in awe-inspiring activities.
+By struggling to keep up with the Joneses, you'll be doing exactly what you set out not to do – you will be disrupting your chances of being accepted at a reputed college.

 Some tips to make time for yourself:

 An aside – Some of the tips listed below may conflict with what your parents, counselor, and ambitious but over-worked students will recommend.